 Object Oriented Design: A architectural approach to Designing Software.
-Very technical stuff, but in the digital business, a lot of Techie Ideas fertile business thinking about organisations.
+Very technical stuff, but in the digital business, a lot of Techie Ideas fertile business thinking about organizations.
 Plus: There is an ever larger dependency between the structure of an organisation and the architecture of a software.
 So as so often: Combining two formerly separate branches of research advances both areas immensely.

 Business Strategy Frameworks

 Business Process Reengineering: A 1990’s model of re-inventing companies from the ground up.
 Processes took a central position.
 If business objectives could be tied business processes and these processes be optimized, dramatic improvements in business performance will follow.
-With business process reengineering “process” thinking really took off and process mapping etc and similar techniques are still today a dominant train of thought in any organization.
+With business process re-engineering “process” thinking really took off, and process mapping, etc. and similar techniques are still today a dominant train of thought in any organization.

 Transaction Cost Theory: An economic theory that explains economic activity or inactivity based on the costs of exchanges of goods and services.
 Invented in 1937 by Noble Prize Winner Ronald Coase and further developed by yet another Noble Prize Winner Oliver E. Williamson in the 1980’s.
-It is an early framework which has a unique place in economic theories, as it was assuming bounded rationality of decision makers, not the usual (neoclassical) key assumption of hyper rationality.
-A key element is that it explains how decisions about economic transactions under uncertainty are made – one key insight for the ever changing nature of the digital revolution.
+It is an early framework which has a unique place in economic theories, as it was assuming bounded rationality of decision makers, not the usual (neoclassical) key assumption of hyper-rationality.
+A key element is that it explains how decisions about economic transactions under uncertainty are made – one key insight for the ever-changing nature of the digital revolution.

 Programs: A group of interrelated projects is usually bundled into a program, that coordinates targets, resources, budget and validates progress against plan.
 So it is really nothing more than a higher node in the classical change portfolio of a company.
-The smallest organization form for change involving a group of persons is a project, many projects can be grouped into a program and all programs together are equal to the total change agenda of a company.
+The smallest organization form for change involving a group of persons is a project, many projects can be grouped into a program, and all programs together are equal to the total change agenda of a company.

-Projects: “A set of coordinated activities to change something from status A to status B given a time, a budget and a resource constraint”.
-A Project is the classical way to approach change in an organization.
+Projects: “A set of coordinated activities to change something from status A to status B given a time, a budget and a resource constraint.”
+A Project is a classical way to approach change in an organization.
 There is line organization which takes care of day to day recurring tasks and a parallel project organization.
 A project team usually encompasses team members from the line organization plus external contractors.
 This may appear trivial to most informed business readers, but is still important to understand as A) projects are hard to master and B) traditional project management practices are generally not good enough for many aspects of digitalization.

 Business Strategy – Wikipedia theme series.
-Not all encompassing, but a nice collection of interlinked wiki sites on the theme.
+Not all-encompassing, but a nice collection of interlinked wiki sites on the theme.

-Value Based Management – a privately maintained for profit source of short descriptions of management models.
+Value-Based Management – a privately maintained for profit source of short descriptions of management models.
 An entertaining browse and good for new ideas of a quick look-up.